-(D) Employment Agreements
+(C) Employment Agreements

-In January 2005, the Company entered into a four-year employment agreement with the Company's Chairman and Chief Executive Officer.
-Pursuant to this agreement, Adeona will pay an annual base salary of \$297,000, an annual bonus equal to 30% of base salary and a ten-year option to acquire 271,058 shares of common stock at the completion of the Company's private placement that occurred on October 31, 2006.
-As of June 30, 2008, 180,705 options have vested, with the remainder vesting on October 31, 2008.
+In January 2005, the Company entered into a four-year employment agreement with Steve H. Kanzer, the Company's then Chairman and Chief Executive Officer.
+Pursuant to that agreement, Mr. Kanzer was entitled to receive an annual base salary of \$297,000 and annual bonuses equal to 30% of his base salary, plus a ten-year option to acquire 271,058 shares of common stock at the completion of the Company's private placement that occurred on October 31, 2006.
+However, Mr. Kanzer did not take any of the salary or bonuses he was entitled to under this agreement, but did exercise his stock options, which had vested on or before December 31, 2008.
 The fair value of the options totaled \$544,827 and was determined using the Black-Scholes model with the following assumptions: expected dividend yield of 0%, expected volatility of 200%, risk free interest rate of 4.61% and an expected life of 10 years.

-On July 20, 2007, the Board of Directors approved an amended and restated employment agreement with the Chief Executive Officer.
-The amended employment agreement provides that the Chief Executive Officer is to be paid a base salary of \$195,000 per year plus a guaranteed bonus of \$100,000.
-The Chief Executive Officer may also be entitled to discretionary transactional bonuses.
-In addition, the amended agreement provides that the Chief Executive Officer has waived the receipt of any salary and bonus payable under the original agreement, which amounts to \$275,645, for no additional consideration.
+On July 20, 2007, the Board of Directors approved an amended and restated employment agreement for Mr. Kanzer.
+The amended employment agreement provided that he be paid a base salary of \$195,000 per year plus a guaranteed bonus of \$100,000 (of which he took only \$45,000 in January 2008).
+The agreement also called for discretionary transactional bonuses.
+In addition and for no additional consideration, Mr. Kanzer formally waived the receipt of any unpaid salary and bonuses payable under the original agreement, which amounted to \$275,645.
 This amount was treated as a capital contribution to the Company in September 2007.

-On July 1, 2008, the Chief Executive Officer resigned his position with the Company but remains as Chairman and will continue to receive compensation under this employment agreement.
+On July 1, 2008, Mr. Kanzer resigned his position as Chief Executive Officer, but remained as Chairman of the Board.